circonus-labs/nad/DEVELOPMENT.md

  1. Expose a `run()` method which will be passed five arguments.
      1. The plugin definition object
      1. A callback function
-     1. The incoming request which fired the plugin
+     1. The incoming request object that fired the plugin
      1. The plugin arguments (as an object), if there are any
      1. The plugin instance ID
  1. The `run()` method is responsible for calling the callback with three arguments